Code4Blessings/Webcore-Interview/Answers.md

 Answer:

 ```
 The first thing I would consider is how to make the website responsive so that the websites can be accessed on all mobile devices as well as desktop computers.
-The other thing I need to consider is how to make it accessible to
+The other thing I need to consider is how to make it accessible to the visually and mentally impaired

 ```

 Repo:

 ```
+Preprocessing-II/index.html

 ```